 In some cases, you want your background to be in focus.

-A good example of this is either a portrait on a solid background or a lay-flat photo.
-If you're photographing a subject in front of a concrete wall, you may want to let some of the grit and texture of the background show up in the final result.
+A good example is a portrait on a solid background or a lay-flat photo.
+If you’re photographing a subject in front of a concrete wall, you may want to let some of the grit and texture of the background show up in the final result.

 Likewise, it would really be awkward to have a lay-flat scene where the depth of field was so shallow that you couldn’t see the floor, table or setting behind your subject.

 5: Should You Use Color Contrast or Not?